 Grow up smiling.

-We understand as a parent, you have multiple things you need to worry about, which is why we are happy to take over the role of your child’s dental health provider.
+We understand as a parent, you have multiple things you need to worry about, which is why The Children’s Dental Ranh of New Braunfels is happy to take away all your stress by providing only the highest quality of pediatric and orthodontic dental services at one location!
 As your trusted pediatric dentist, we are happy to help with any and all of your dental health concerns.

 Primary teeth serve as guides for the eruption of permanent (adult) teeth, holding the space into which these new teeth will erupt.
 The crowns (tops) of the permanent teeth actually push against the roots of the baby teeth, causing them to resorb, or melt away.
 In this way, the adult teeth can take their proper place.